ujjaldas132/parkApp/README.md

 # Introduction
 Android app for smart parking

 this app will have the facility of finding a spot for charging a electric car,booking a spot for charging,payment for the service etc.

+# Getting Started
+first your start your firbase project and linked to your android and download the credentials json file from the firebase and save to local storage .
+Linked your credential json file path in the `credentialsFileLocation` variable in the firebase module available there .

+Run `requirement.txt` to install the required python libraries

+Go to the `virtual-parkingLOT/jsonGenerator` and run `main.py` for the local API.

+To run the backend system go to `backend/` and run `main.py` to initiate the backend system .

+Go to your android app and do the rest of the work the UI will guide you what to do.

+# Componenets

+## backend
+  Find the backend in the `backend/` folder

+## virtual environment
+   Find the backend in the `virtual-parkingLOT/` folder

+## android app
+ find the android app in `asset/` folder

 # Tecnology stack
 - Android